 The Hermetic Order of the Golden Dawn stands as the most influential of all occultist and magical orders to have emerged in the English-speaking world.
 Its influence lies primarily in the systematisation, on the one hand, of the theoretical occult knowledge that its members were expected to learn before advancing to the next degree in the Order's hierarchical system of initiation, and, on the other hand, of the initiatory process that the teachings and practices were believed to result in (see on the Golden Dawn also Johannsen's article 2023; for a very recent adaptation of Golden Dawn techniques, see Otto 2023, both included in this special issue of Entangled Religions).
-This process took the outward form of the kabbalistic Tree of Life, in which each degree corresponded to a sephira or path on the Tree.
-11
+This process took the outward form of the kabbalistic Tree of

 During his brief stay in the Golden Dawn, Crowley made a swift ascent from Malkuth to Tiphereth, that is, from the grade of Neophyte to that of Adeptus Minor, but he would continue to measure or map his spiritual development by the Tree of Life after he had left the order.
-In January 1906 he claimed the Grade of Adeptus Exemptus (Chesed), and by December the same year he Crossed the Abyss and claimed the grade of Magister Templi (Binah).
-Eight years later, while staying in the US, he embarked on his initiation leading to Magus (Chokmah), which would take him two and a half years to complete, from November 3, 1914, to June 9, 1917.
-Finally, although he never stated it publicly, on May 23, 1921 he took the Oath of an Ipsissimus $10^{\circ} = 1^{\square}$ , and underwent the initiation leading to the highest sephirah, Kether, which would take him three years to complete.
+12 In January 1906 he claimed the Grade of Adeptus Exemptus (Chesed), and by December the same year he Crossed the Abyss and claimed the grade of Magister Templi (Binah).
+13 Eight years later, while staying in the US, he embarked on his initiation leading to Magus (Chokmah), which would take him two and a half years to complete, from November 3, 1914, to June 9, 1917.
+Finally, although he never stated it publicly, on May 23, 1921 he took the Oath of an Ipsissimus $10^{\circ} = 1^{\square}$, and underwent the initiation leading to the highest sephirah, Kether, which would take him three years to complete.